Serabe/rinzelight/README.md

     (map-image invert-pixel img)

+## map-pixel-location

+__map-pixel-location__ receives either two or four parameters.
+If final image has the same width and height as the original, only img and function is needed.
+Otherwise, new width and height are needed.
+The function receives a two-length vector representing current pixel location and must return a two-length vector representing new location for current pixel.

+You can use functions in *rinzelight.effects.helper-functions* for some basic effects, like rotating left and right.
+See examples dir for more of these functions.

 ## apply-lookup-table

-__apply-lookup-table accepts two parameters: an image and a lookup table.
+__apply-lookup-table__ accepts two parameters: an image and a lookup table.
 Then, it applies the lookup table to the image and return a new one.